AndresTIY/Day41-BringTheBand/readme.md

 - [X] Button: submits Input with "ENTER" or "onClick"
 - [X] Results: List of bands
   - [X] Each Band: Display IMAGE and BAND NAME

-  - [ ] Tests for any custom functions created on components and actions
-  - [ ] Should be able to vote for band when band is displayed
+  - [X] Should be able to vote for band when band is displayed
   - [X] When voted for, save band to server
 ---
 Votes Page
 - [X] Display: Bands that have been voted for
   - [X] Each Band: Display IMAGE and BAND NAME
-  - [ ] Tests for any custom functions created on components and actions
 - [ ] Remove band duplicates
 - [ ] Add votes